-The DS1922E is set up for its operation by writing appropriate data to its special function registers, which are located in the two register pages.
+The DS1922L/DS1922T are set up for operation by writing appropriate data to the special function registers, which are located in the two register pages.
 The settings in the Mission Control register determine which format (8 or 16 bits) applies and whether old data can be overwritten by new data once the data-log memory is full.
-An additional control bit can be set to tell the DS1922E to wait with logging data until a temperature alarm is encountered.
+An additional control bit can be set to tell the DS1922L/DS1922T to wait with logging data until a temperature alarm is encountered.